mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge2/Challenge2.md

 Here are the steps you need to take to create a docker container that has all these required ingredients:

 Fist we need a basic operating system image from docker hub.
-For this you can run the following command from the command line:

-**docker pull microsoft/aspnet**

-now we have the image in our images gallery, you can check this with the following command:
+For this we already got the image for you (take long time) that you can check this with the following command:

 **docker images**